my story in fifty-something flashes

 I know you expected it to happen, but its still got to be hard.
 I mean, your dad’s dead.”

 “…graduate with distinction,” they said.
-The one who couldn’t hide his reluctance caught me outside: “At the least your instincts are very good.”
-At the least he gave me that.
+The advisor who failed to hide his reluctance caught me outside: “At least, well, your instincts are very good.”

 “He asked, ‘lemme get your artist’s name and number, I got a mural for him’ so I gave him your number.”

-“So tell us Dustin, where do you see yourself in five to ten years?
-What is your long term plan?
-Your goals?”
+“So tell us Dustin, where do you see yourself in five to ten years?”

 “Well, to be a rockstar.”